 - an incident, allegation or disclosure of abuse.

 - guidance on identifying records that may provide corroborating evidence of contact with vulnerable persons in support of an incident, allegation, disclosure and investigation of abuse

-- advice on identifying, assessing and mitigate risks relating to interactions with vulnerable persons in order to support their proactive protection
+- advice on identifying, assessing and mitigating risks relating to interactions with vulnerable persons in order to support their proactive protection

-- sentencing and implementation advice to determine on how long to keep relevant records
+- sentencing and implementation advice to determine how long to keep relevant records

 - guidance on implementing broader whole-of-government initiatives related to the protection of vulnerable persons.

 Note: The advice outlined in this guideline should be considered as an extension of your existing recordkeeping responsibilities under the Public Records Act 2002–not a new set of requirements that your public authority is responsible for adhering to.